What is a Customer Satisfaction Score (and How to Calculate CSAT)

 Jeff Toister

-“A lot of customer service leaders worry about their response rates, but I emphasize two things that are much more important,” says Jeff Toister, a customer service consultant.
+“A lot of customer service leaders worry about their response rates, but I emphasize two things that are much more important,” says Jeff Toister, The Service Culture Guide.

 “One is representation.
 Does your survey sample (the people who respond) fairly represent the customers you want feedback from?”